How many days do you need in Madeira?

 3 days in Madeira

 If sightseeing is your main goal, then consider 3 days the minimum for an incomplete but still meaningful impression of Madeira.
-This won’t truly let you slow down and soak in the atmosphere nor will it leave time for spontaneous discoveries, but it’s enough to get acquainted with the island.
+This won’t truly let you slow down and soak in the atmosphere nor will it leave time for spontaneous discoveries, but it’s enough to get at least acquainted with the island.

 We suggest the following:

 You may wonder if 3 days in Madeira is too short, and to be perfectly honest, it is quite short.
-We only suggest this if, say, you only have a long weekend break available, or maybe you’re thinking of combining a trip to continental Portugal with a short trip to the island.
+We only suggest this if, say, you only have a long weekend break available, or maybe you’re thinking of combining a trip to continental Portugal with a trip to the island.

 Don’t miss our 3 days in Madeira itinerary for some more specific ideas.